The Scorch Trials: Plot

 The Gladers come across Group B, now led by Teresa.
 Group B takes Thomas prisoner, and Teresa says that she plans to kill him.
 Some of the other Group B girls tell Thomas that Teresa had never liked him and that their earlier kiss had been against her will.
 The girls, Harriett and Sonya, tell Thomas that they are not going to kill him and that Teresa is unhappy about the situation.

 Later, Teresa comes to Thomas with Aris.
-Teresa and Aris kiss, and she explains that she has been manipulating Thomas all along.
-They lock Thomas in a room, where he passes out.
+Teresa and Aris kiss passionately and tell him that they've known each other longer than Thomas may have thought, and she explains that she has been manipulating Thomas all along.
+They lock Thomas in a room, where he passes out due to a gas.
 While unconscious, he remembers some of his past relationship with Teresa and Aris before he entered the Maze.
 Eventually, Thomas is rescued by Aris and Teresa, who explain that they were forced by WICKED to make Thomas feel totally betrayed and that if they had not complied, WICKED would have killed him.
 Thomas is conflicted and no longer trusts them.

 The Gladers and Group B reach the place that the safe haven is supposed to be as another lightning storm approaches.
 However, they are attacked by monsters created by WICKED until another Berg arrives from WICKED.
 They fight their way on board.
 WICKED, however, will allow either Jorge or Brenda to board, and the one not chosen to stay will be killed.
 Thomas chooses Brenda in the hope that WICKED will take whoever he does not choose.
 When it fails to do so, he overpowers the guard and forces him at gunpoint to allow both of them to remain on the Berg.
 The guard agrees and tells them that it was yet another test.

 Later, as they rest, Teresa communicates telepathically with Thomas, who awakens separated from his friends in a plain white room and after he was left in isolation for a long time.
 Teresa tells him telepathically that the others are being told he has succumbed to the Flare.
 Still not trusting her, Thomas tells Teresa to leave him alone.
 She tells him "WICKED is good" before she cuts off communication.